twilight-project/testnets/open-testnet-1/dockerize/readme.md

 The Twilight Docker repo performs the following tasks:

+- **BTC Nodes**: This system will connect with bitcoin nodes we have deployed.
+In case someone wants to switch to their own nodes, update the forkscanner/nodes_setup.sql file.

-- 🔧 **Storage (Postgres)**: Creates a container for postgres with respective volume for persistent storage, creates Databases and applies schemas
+- **Storage (Postgres)**: Creates a container for postgres with respective volume for persistent storage, creates Databases and applies schemas

-- 🌐 **Forkscanner**: Builds and runs forkscanner in a docker container
+- **Forkscanner**: Builds and runs forkscanner in a docker container

-- ⬇️ **Network**: Create a network to allow inter container communication
+- **Network**: Create a network to allow inter container communication

-- ⚙️ **Nyks**: Builds and runs the Nyks chain
+- **Nyks**: Builds and runs the Nyks chain

-- 🔌 **BTC Oracle**: Builds and runs the BTC Oracle
+- **BTC Oracle**: Builds and runs the BTC Oracle

 ##  How To Run